Super Bowl XXXVI: Pregame

 Before the game, an ensemble of singers featured Barry Manilow, Yolanda Adams, James Ingram, Wynonna Judd, and Patti LaBelle performing Manilow's song "Let Freedom Ring."

 In a video segment, past and present NFL players read excerpts from the Declaration of Independence, which has become a part of all subsequent Super Bowls carried by Fox Sports.
 Super Bowls XXXIX, XLII, and XLV used different active and former players (and a player's widow) reading the Declaration for each version.
 Former U.S. presidents Gerald Ford, Jimmy Carter, George H. W. Bush, and Bill Clinton appeared in another videotaped segment and recited some of the speeches by Abraham Lincoln.
 Because Ronald Reagan had Alzheimer's disease, his wife Nancy appeared on the segment in place of him accompanied by Aaron Copland's Lincoln Portrait performed by the Boston Pops Orchestra under the direction of maestro Keith Lockhart.

 Singers Mary J. Blige and Marc Anthony, along with the Boston Pops, performed "America the Beautiful".
 Paul McCartney then sang his post-9/11 song "Freedom".
 Afterwards, singer Mariah Carey, accompanied by the Boston Pops, performed the national anthem.
+At the conclusion of the anthem was a flyover of a formation of F-15 Eagles and F-16 Fighting Falcons from the U.S. Air Force in honor of first responders and service members.

 George H. W. Bush became the first president, past or present, to participate in a Super Bowl coin toss in person (Ronald Reagan participated in the Super Bowl XIX coin toss via satellite from the White House in 1985).
 Bush was joined by former Dallas Cowboys Hall of Fame quarterback Roger Staubach.
 Staubach played at the United States Naval Academy and was the Most Valuable Player of Super Bowl VI, which was played 30 years prior at New Orleans' Tulane Stadium.